craftcms/docs/docs/4.x/extend/element-types.md

 #### Associating Elements to their Field Layouts

-Elements’ `getFieldLayout()` method is responsible for returning the field layout that is associated with the current element (if there is one).
+Elements’ `getFieldLayout()` method is responsible for returning its associated field layout (if there is one).
 By default, it will check a `$fieldLayoutId` property on the element.
 If set, it will return the field layout with the same ID.
 Therefore it’s recommended that you set the `$fieldLayoutId` property on your elements when saving them.

 ```php
 // ...